 - Revise policies to maintain clarity.
 If your audits reveal unmanaged accounts, insufficient education, or a lack of security barriers for your employees, review your mistakes and update your PAM documentation and technologies to better support you moving forward.

 Simplify PAM Auditing with StrongDM

 Consistently auditing privileged access management will help your workforce adhere to secure access policies and will help you detect and respond to security breaches before they escalate.
 Manual methods for auditing PAM are inefficient and haphazard, but technology is here to help.

-Offboarding is easy.
-No more worrying that former employees will walk away with access to critical data and systems. strongDM ties authentication to your existing SSO and allows admins to revoke all access at once.
+No more worrying that former employees will walk away with access to critical data and systems.
+StrongDM ties authentication to your existing SSO and allows admins to revoke all access at once.

-If you want to learn more about how strongDM can simplify privileged access auditing for your organization, contact one of our experts today for a free demo.
+If you want to learn more about how StrongDM can simplify privileged access auditing for your organization, contact one of our experts today for a no-BS demo.

 About the Author

 Maile McCarthy, Contributing Writer and Illustrator, has a passion for helping people bring their ideas to life through web and book illustration, writing, and animation.
 In recent years, her work has focused on researching the context and differentiation of technical products and relaying that understanding through appealing and vibrant language and images.
 She holds a B.A. in Philosophy from the University of California, Berkeley.
 To contact Maile, visit her on LinkedIn.